turingschool/mental-health-resources/README.md

 [Happify](https://www.happify.com/?srid=ggl_sem_org&c1=112833461&c2=&c3=4979217221,happify&gclid=EAIaIQobChMIueHJpYPe3AIVCqlpCh3OnAf6EAAYASAAEgLvgfD_BwE "Happify")- Happify is a space to overcome negative thoughts and stress and build resilience.
 It employs techniques and evidence-based interventions in the areas of Cognitive Behavioral Therapy, positive psychology, and mindfulness to help you break old and unhealthful patterns and form new, healthful habits.

+### Local Mental Health Resources
+Below you can find

 ### Video Resources
 This section has a combination of videos from experts in the mental health and mindfulness fields, as well as poetry and speeches that can support someone seeking mental health support.